 2) Manhattan Bus Tour, New York City, USA

 I can’t say I remember the street names or buildings the tour guided pointed out, but I do remember laughing the whole time.
 He had a grand welcome for every new passenger that boarded the bus, and his jokes had everyone in an uproar.
 As we approached Greenwich Village, the once bohemian but now exclusive part of town, he said, “My cousin went to Harvard and now she lives in the Village.
 I didn’t, so I live in Queens…” More laughter!
+A guide like that makes a trip to New York City memorable.

 3) Wine Tasting in Salta, Cafayate, Argentina

 Mona was a cheeky little thing!
 She told funny stories of previous tourists while whisking us from one vineyard to the next.
 She had once worked as a cigar roller, so when she saw tobacco leaves drying under the sun by the side of the road, she excitedly yelled at our bus driver to pull over.
 “Para, para, para!”
 She snatched a few leaves and jumped back on the bus with a smirk on her face, “Vamos!
 We’ll smoke these later!”
-And we sure did.
+And we did.

 Do you have a memorable guide?
 What makes them stand out from the rest?